 HOW TO KNOW WHEN IT’S TIME TO CHANGE COACH, AND WHEN IT’S NOT

-(A Guide for Parents Navigating the Most Emotional Decision in Junior Tennis)
+A Guide for Parents Navigating the Most Emotional Decision in Junior Tennis

 At some point in every serious tennis journey, a family faces one of the hardest questions in sport:

-Because you’re not just evaluating a service; you’re evaluating the environment shaping your child’s confidence, habits, mindset, and identity.
+"Is it time to change coach?"
+It's never a simple question.
+Because you're not just evaluating a service; you're evaluating the environment shaping your child's confidence, habits, mindset, and identity.

-What if we waste time?
+Parents carry a real fear: What if we waste time?
 What if we stay too long?
 What if we leave too soon?
 What if another coach is exactly what my child needs?

 This decision is emotional, but high-performance development cannot be driven by emotion alone.

-There is a difference between real reasons to change coach; and reasons that feel urgent in the moment but quietly damage long-term progress.
+There is a difference between real reasons to change coach and reasons that feel urgent in the moment but quietly damage long-term progress.

 This article gives you that clarity.

-1. The Four Legitimate Reasons to Change Coach | The “Green Lights”
+The Four Legitimate Reasons to Change Coach | The "Green Lights"

 Sometimes changing coach is not only reasonable; it is necessary and healthy.
+These are the moments when parents should take the decision seriously.

 GREEN LIGHT 1 | There Is No Plan, No Structure, and No Direction

 Real coaching is not improvisation.
+It is architecture.

 If every session looks different, if the message changes each week, if communication is vague, or if decisions are made emotionally, the environment is not serving your child's future.

 Leaving in this scenario is not impatience.
+It is protection.

 GREEN LIGHT 2 | The Values or Environment Are Wrong